Momentum fraction and hard scale dependence of double parton scattering in heavy-ion collisions: Results and predictions

 We also present predictions for 5.5~TeV PbPb collisions at central ($|y|<2$) and forward (noncentral, $2<|y|<4.5$) rapidities, as shown in Figs.~\ref{fig:pred-AA-XX} and~\ref{fig:pred-AA-XY}.
 In this case, the $\Theta_{2x2}$ term is about two orders of magnitude larger than the others.
-Therefore, in contrast to $pA$ collisions, the transverse nuclear profile influenced by nuclear PDF effects of Eq.~\ref{eq:rhoexp} plays the dominant role.
+Therefore, in contrast to $pA$ collisions, the new nuclear profile influenced by nuclear PDF effects of Eq.~\ref{eq:rhoexp} plays the dominant role.
+If the transverse profile is instead fixed to the standard Woods--Saxon form, the $\Theta_{2x2}$ contribution yields $\sigma_{\text{eff},\,AA}\simeq2.7$~b independent of the final state, up to the small subleading corrections.
 We remark that the uncertainty associated with $\gamma_A$ has a much smaller impact, as the dashed and continuous error bars are almost coincident in the figures.

 Comparing different final states within the same rapidity range, we find that final states composed of lighter observables $C$ and $D$ lead to a larger effective cross section.
 These processes typically probe smaller longitudinal momentum fractions $x$ and are therefore more sensitive to shadowing effects.
 Heavier observables probe larger values of $x$, where shadowing is reduced, or antishadowing may occur.
 Shadowing broadens the nuclear profile of Fig.~\ref{fig:rho}, while antishadowing narrows it.
 This behavior explains the observed variation of the effective cross section across different final states.